Flu Vaccination Information and Other Ways to Prevent Flu

 - If you need help finding flu vaccine, call the Family Health Hotline (English and Spanish) at 800-322-2588.

-- Children 6 months through age 8 who received 2 or more doses of flu vaccine in the past only need 1 dose this flu season.
+Children 9 and older, and children who have received two or more doses in the past only need one dose this flu season.

-- Vaccine Information Statements From the CDC (Spanish)
+- Flu Shot Vaccine Information Statement from the CDC (Spanish)